-Amounts reflect the threshold, target, and maximum awards that each named executive officer can earn under the Combined Incentive Compensation Plan for annual incentive bonus for 2015.
+Amounts reflect the threshold, target, and maximum awards that each named executive officer can earn under the Combined Incentive Compensation Plan for annual incentive bonus for 2016.

-Amounts reflect the threshold, target and maximum awards that each named executive officer can earn under the Combined Incentive Compensation Plan as performance units for the period 2015 to 2017.
+Amounts reflect the threshold, target and maximum awards that each named executive officer can earn under the Combined Incentive Compensation Plan as performance units for the period 2016 to 2018.
 Performance units have a value of \$100 per unit at time of grant.
 The actual value of performance units is dependent upon Return on Invested Capital performance over the three-year vesting period, as more fully explained under "Compensation Discussion and Analysis - Long-Term Incentive Compensation."

-Further, Mr. Rajendra has a pension agreement, which is reviewed in the discussion following the "Pension Benefits" Table.
+Further, Mr. Rajendra has a pension agreement, which is reviewed in the discussion following the "Pension Benefits" table.
 Otherwise, his compensation is consistent with the policies and practices discussed in the "Compensation Discussion and Analysis."

-OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2015
+OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2016

 The table below reflects all outstanding equity awards made under the Combined Incentive Compensation Plan to each of the named executive officers.
+All amounts were adjusted to reflect the 2-for-1 stock split implemented on October 5, 2016.